psxdev/ps4link/README.md

   Remote Commands functions

-  1) execelf
+  1) execuser <name.elf>

-  This command let you load and exec elf files compiled with libps4.
+  This command let you load and exec elf files in user mode compiled with ps4sdk.
 Check samples directory.

-  2) execsprx
+  2) execkernel <name.elf>

-  Right now do nothing
+  This command let you load and exec elf files in user mode compiled with ps4sdk.
+Check samples directory.
+I did not test it too much because PS4Link is running in superuser mode.

   3) execwhoami

   Show you uid and gid

-  4) execshowdir
+  4) execshowdir <ps4path>

-  Let you list filenames in directory.
-With ftp server you will not need it
+  Let you list filenames in directories from PlayStation 4 system.

+  5) execdecrypt <ps4pathfile>

+  Let you decrypt elf,self,sprx,dll files from PlayStation 4 system and save it in your PC/Mac with the same name in actual directory.

   5) exitps4